 A position trader is a type of trader who holds a position in an asset for a long period of time.
 The holding period may vary from several weeks to years.
-It is the longest holding period among all trading styles.
+Other than “buy and hold”, it is the longest holding period among all trading styles.

-Position trading is the opposite of day trading.
-A position trader is generally less concerned about the short-term drivers of the prices of an asset and market corrections that can temporarily reverse the price trends.
+Position trading is pretty much the opposite of day trading.
+A position trader is generally less concerned about the short-term drivers of the prices of an asset and market corrections that can temporarily reverse the price trend.

 The goal of position traders is identifying trends in the prices of securities, which can continue for relatively long periods of time, and earning profits from such trends.
 Generally, position trading may provide lucrative returns that will not be erased by high transaction costs.

 Technical analysis is used to identify trends in asset prices that will allow a trader to earn profits.
-In addition, it ensures that trends will last long enough and will not reverse due to the impact of some unforeseen events.
+In addition, it aims to identify trends that will last long enough and provides warning signals of potential trend reversals

-Technical analysis usually provides position traders with two options: trade the assets with strong trending potential with those that have not started trending, or trade the assets that have already begun trending.
+Technical analysis usually provides position traders with two options: trade the assets with strong trending potential that have not yet started trending, or trade the assets that have already begun trending.

 The first option may provide higher returns, but it is riskier and more research-intensive.
 On the other hand, the second option is less research-intensive, but the trader may miss the momentum to earn substantial profits.